writers-block-site/writers-block/readme.md

 2. Markdown in comments
     * If markdown, then hihglighted text formats as 'blockquote'
 3. Personal Messaging (similar to Reddit messaging)
+6. Notifications by email
+    * Comments
+    * Watch document for changes?